Serving all people by providing personalized health and wellness through exemplary care, education and research.

 With so little scientific evidence proving the effectiveness of complementary cancer therapies, how do you best choose among them?
-By understanding the ideas behind each type of therapy.
+Understanding the ideas behind each type of therapy can help you answer this question.
 Below is a brief explanation of 12 common approaches to complementary cancer therapies:

 Religious and spiritual approaches.
 Examples are prayer, laying on of hands, or beliefs about the religious and spiritual realm.
 Some studies suggest that religious practices are associated with better health outcomes.
 Other literature discusses the benefits of intercessory prayer and other forms of faith-based healing.